jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 The placement message sequence is different during initial placement.
 Server assumes client knows the rules, and pieces have no cost, so it may send SOCTurn instead of SOCGameState and won't send cost SOCPlayerElements.

-#### Example with player 2's first initial road, second initial settlement:
+#### Basic example with player 2's first initial road, second initial settlement:

 - f2:SOCPutPiece:game=test|playerNumber=2|pieceType=0|coord=907
 - all:SOCGameServerText:game=test|text=p2 built a road.